ttk2/Humbug/README.md

 - Sets the base movement speed for all mounted horses
 - Fixes a bug where players in destroyed minecarts fall through the block below
 - Gives player saturation when they lose a point of hunger
+- Prevents a bug that allows tree growth to wrap around the world and overwrite blocks at 1+.

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.